lachrist/aran/README.md

     This is useful to debug Aran itself.
   * `"String"`:
     Directly produces an unoptimized and compact code string.
-    This should result in a slightly faster instrumentation than the other output options.
+    This should result in a slightly faster instrumentation than the other `format` options.
-* `options.nocache :: boolean`, default `false`:
-  A boolean indicating whether aran should keep an array of nodes indexed by serial number.
-  A truthy options will result in a slower execution of `aran.node` for a slight memory gain.

 ### `output = aran.setup()`

 Build the setup code that should be evaluated before any instrumented code.
 * `output :: string | object`:
-  The setup code whose format depends on `options.output`.
+  The setup code whose format depends on `options.format`.

 The setup code with `options.namespace` being `META` looks like: